by Anil Prasad

 Pierre Schaeffer is the grandfather of DJs.
 During the 1940s, he did it all.
 He created loops from 78 RPM records.
 He sped them up and down, and then processed the sounds.
 He would take microphones outside and record the sound of the rain, wind and street and use it musically.
 It was an early form of sampling.
 Together with Stockhausen, Pierre changed the way we approach musical composition, influencing musicians right up until now.
 Pierre felt music was not just based on notes, but that it’s also based on sounds and noises.
 He also thought electronic music was like cooking.
 So, he would “cook” sequences, beats, loops, textures, and waveforms in order to make music in a very organized way.
 In a sense, Pierre approached music like Jackson Pollock approached painting.
 It was the same kind of thing.
 Pierre remains a major influence on all electronic musicians, and especially me since he was my teacher.

-You’re an outspoken advocate for artists’ rights and an early critic of streaming’s impact on musicians’ income.
+As the president of CISAC, the International Confederation of Societies of Authors and Composers, you’re an outspoken advocate for artists’ rights.
+You're also a critic of streaming’s impact on musicians’ income.
 What’s your assessment of the situation at present?